International ‘Red Notice' Warrant Issued for MIT Student Suspected in Killing of Yale Student

-Two months after the murder of U.S. Army veteran and Yale University student Kevin Jiang, the man suspected in his death is still at large in what has now become an international manhunt.
+Two months after the murder of U.S. Army veteran and Yale University student Kevin Jiang, the man suspected in his death is still at large in what has now become an international manhunt, NBC News reports.

 At the request of the U.S. Marshals, an international "red notice" warrant has been issued for Qinxuan Pan on Interpol.
 The warrant, as described by Interpol, is "a request to law enforcement worldwide to locate and provisionally arrest a person pending extradition, surrender, or similar legal action."
 Pan is wanted for murder and second-degree larceny.